Chen Guangcheng: In the United States

-In October 2013, Chen accepted an offer from the Witherspoon Institute in Princeton, New Jersey.
-Chen became a Distinguished Senior Fellow in Human Rights at the Witherspoon Institute, as well as a Visiting Fellow of the Institute for Policy Research and Catholic Studies at the Catholic University of America and a Senior Distinguished Advisor to the Lantos Foundation for Human Rights and Justice.
+In October 2013 Chen accepted an offer from the Witherspoon Institute in Princeton, New Jersey.
+Chen became a Distinguished Senior Fellow in Human Rights at the Witherspoon Institute, as well as a visiting fellow of the Institute for Policy Research and Catholic Studies at the Catholic University of America and a Senior Distinguished Advisor to the Lantos Foundation for Human Rights and Justice.

-On October 16, 2013, Chen made his first public appearance in his role as a Distinguished Senior Fellow at the Witherspoon Institute.
+On October 16, 2013 Chen made his first public appearance in his role as a Distinguished Senior Fellow at the Witherspoon Institute.
 He delivered a public lecture at Princeton University entitled "China and the World in the 21st Century: The Next Human Rights Revolution", which was co-sponsored by the Witherspoon Institute and the James Madison Program in American Ideals and Institutions.
 The text of Chen's speech, translated into English, was then published online.
 In the speech, Chen called on the American people to support the Chinese people by fighting against the oppressive Communist government of China.
 He reminded the audience that even small actions undertaken in defense of human rights can have a large impact, because "Every person has infinite strength.
 Every action has an important impact.
 We must believe in the value of our own actions".

-In August 2020, Chen spoke at the 2020 Republican National Convention.
+In August 2020 Chen spoke at the 2020 Republican National Convention.
 During his speech, Chen stated "We need to support, vote, and fight for President Trump."

 In 2021 Chen naturalized as a US citizen.

+Memoirs

+In 2015 Henry Holt and Company published Chen's memoirs The Barefoot Lawyer: A Blind Man's Fight for Justice and Freedom in China.